aaaarruuu/YatraVerse/README.md

 Eco Travel Score: 82 / 100
 ```

-The score is calculated using defined rules rather than asking an LLM to perform the numerical calculation.
+The score is calculated using a **deterministic Java rule engine**, not by asking an LLM to perform the numerical calculation.
+The LLM may only be used to explain the score in natural language.

 ---